 Hotel La Casona

 Experience the quaint elegance of a former mansion turned hotel.
-Large rooms, private bathrooms and a close proximity to pueblo life, La Casona is our top recommendation.
+Large rooms, private bathrooms, a quiet atmosphere with a close proximity to pueblo life, La Casona is our top recommendation.

 Rooms come as single, double and family/groups.
-Guests will have all the conveniences at their finger tips including high speed internet, parking, 24 hour security, plus food service and catering (with prior reservation).
+Guests will have all the conveniences at their finger tips including high speed internet, parking, 24 hour security, plus food service and catering (with prior notice).

 Enjoy a pleasant view and a quiet location.
 Call or email for reservations!
 Prices start at 35,000 per night for a single occupant, or 50,000 for a couple.
 Ask about their special rates for families and groups.